Hubert Kaufhold: Education

-Kaufhold studied law (1962–1966) at the University of Münster, the Ludwig Maximilian University of Munich, and the University of Göttingen from 1962 to 1966.
-After passing his first state examination as a lawyer, he continued his study of the Philology of the Christian Orient, Semitic Studies, and Judaism at the University of Göttingen and the Ludwig Maximilian University of Munich from 1966 to 1969.
-From 1969 to 1970 he was a research assistant at the Leopold Wenger Institute for Ancient Legal History and Papyrus Research at the Ludwig Maximilian University of Munich.
-In 1970, he received his Dr. phil. degree in the Philology of the Christian Orient from the Ludwig Maximilian University of Munich with a dissertation on the Law Book of the Nestorian Catholicos Yoḥannan bar Abgare which he went on to publish in 1971 as Syrische Texte zum islamischen Recht.
+Kaufhold studied law (1962–1966) at the University of Münster, LMU Munich, and the University of Göttingen from 1962 to 1966.
+After passing his first state examination as a lawyer, he continued his study of the Philology of the Christian Orient, Semitic Studies, and Judaism at the University of Göttingen and LMU Munich from 1966 to 1969.
+From 1969 to 1970, he was a research assistant at the Leopold Wenger Institute for Ancient Legal History and Papyrus Research at LMU Munich.
+In 1970, he received his Dr. phil. degree in the Philology of the Christian Orient from LMU Munich with a dissertation on the Law Book of the Nestorian Catholicos Yoḥannan bar Abgare which he went on to publish in 1971 as Syrische Texte zum islamischen Recht.
 Das dem nestorianischen Katholikos Johannes V. bar Aḇgārē zugeschriebene Rechtsbuch (= Abhandlungen der Bayerischen Akademie der Wissenschaften, phil.-hist.
 Klasse, NF, Volume 74).